dat3Cph/material/docs/toolbox/test/rest_assured.md

 1. **Ease of Use:** Testing REST APIs without Rest Assured can involve writing significant boilerplate code using libraries like `HttpURLConnection` or `HttpClient`.
 Rest Assured abstracts away much of this complexity.

 2. **Readable and Maintainable Tests:** The DSL (Domain-Specific Language) used in Rest Assured makes the test cases more readable and easier to maintain.
-For example:
+For example using the [Gherkin Syntax](./gherkin.md) with Rest Assured:

    ```java
    given().